An Efficient Alternating Algorithm for ReLU-based Symmetric Matrix Decomposition: Numerical experiments

 \section{Numerical experiments}

 In this section, we conduct experiments on both synthetic data and real data to illustrate the performance of our proposed model \eqref{NSMD-S} and algorithm (Algorithm \ref{NSMD-AAPB}) and compare it to other state-of-the-art ones.
 The numerical experiments are implemented in MATLAB and conducted on a computer with an Intel CORE i7-14700KF @ 3.40GHz and 64GB RAM.
+The implementation will be publicly accessible at \url{https://github.com/nothing2wang/NSMD-AAPB} once this manuscript is accepted.

 The algorithm terminates if one of the following three conditions is satisfied. \begin{itemize} \item[(1)] The maximum run time ($\max_{T}$) (s) is reached. \item[(2)] The maximum number of iterations ($\max_{K}$) is reached. \item[(3)] All algorithms for ReLU-based models terminate when